theripper93/theripper-premium-hub/premium-changelogs/simple-timekeeping.md

+## Version 1.1.1
+- Fixed 1 day offset in day picker
+- Fixed gregorian calendar day of the week matching

 ## Version 1.1.0
 - Updated time logic for v13 update.
 WARNING, BREAKING: Due to core changes this will shift timestamps, unfortunatelly there is no solution or migration besides fixing the dates manually, sorry for the inconvinience